barkanu/SEATorqueControlBenchmarking/README.md

 Please follow these steps:

 1) Download the Compliant Joint Toolbox from "https://github.com/geez0x1/CompliantJointToolbox".
+2) Move "sea.m" file from "SEA Model for Compliant Joint Toolbox" file into "\CompliantJointToolbox\model\linear" location.
+3) Move "electric_dyn_2.m" file from "SEA Model for Compliant Joint Toolbox" file into "\CompliantJointToolbox\model\electrical" location.
-2) Move "SEA_model.m" from "SEA Model for Compliant Joint Toolbox" file into "\CompliantJointToolbox\examples\matlab" location.
+4) Move "SEA_model.m" from "SEA Model for Compliant Joint Toolbox" file into "\CompliantJointToolbox\examples\matlab" location.
-3) Move "sea_param.m" from "SEA Model for Compliant Joint Toolbox" file into "\CompliantJointToolbox\param" location.
+5) Move "sea_param.m" from "SEA Model for Compliant Joint Toolbox" file into "\CompliantJointToolbox\param" location.
-4) run "setCJTPaths.m" file which is inside the "Compliant Joint Toolbox" file.
+6) run "setCJTPaths.m" file which is inside the "Compliant Joint Toolbox" file.
-5) Then run  "SEA_model.m" file which is located in "CompliantJointToolbox\examples\matlab".
+7) Then run  "SEA_model.m" file which is located in "CompliantJointToolbox\examples\matlab".

 After these steps you can run each simulation in simulink.
 Note that before running the PID with Model Based Feed-Forward and DoB controller in Simulink, run the "Pn_2.m" file.